remix-run/remix/docs/guides/routing.md

 TODO: ADD THE ANIMATED EXAMPLE

 The root layout of this UI is "App.js" and it matches up with the domain name in the URL.
-This isn't a route yet, this is just the layout, it renders all the time, wrapping the entire UI.
+This isn't a route yet, this is the layout, it renders all the time, wrapping the entire UI.
 It holds the top nav with the links to "Invoices | Projects | Customers".

 The next segment of the URL, and our next layout, is a file in `app/routes/invoices.js`.
 This controls the invoices on the left and wraps the details/activity views.
 This is our first layout route that matched the URL.